poipoiyo/Book-Review/WindowsKernelProgramming/CH3/README.md

 Driver creates a device object using `IoCreateDevice` function.

-IoCreateDevice: allocates and initializes device object and returns its pointer.
+`IoCreateDevice`: allocates and initializes device object and returns its pointer.

 Device object instance is stored `DRIVER_OBJECT` Driver and multi devices: